ray-project/ray/doc/source/serve/dev-workflow.md

 # Sample Development Workflow

-This page describes the recommended development workflow for Ray Serve applications when iterating in development.
-Once you're ready to go to production, you can jump to the [Production Guide](production.md) section.
+This page describes the recommended workflow for developing Ray Serve applications.
+If you're ready to go to production, jump to the [Production Guide](production.md) section.

 ## Local Development using `serve.run`